Sign In / Sign Out

 Some people believe prescription medications are safe to use because they are legal, and less addictive than illicit drugs.
 However misuse of prescription drugs can lead to a serious addiction.
 To help a friend it is important to recognize signs associated with prescription drug misuse.
 Common changes associated with prescription drug abuse:

-If your friend is exhibiting signs and symptoms of prescription drug abuse, remember to approach your friend in a nonjudgmental, empathetic way.
-Encourage them to take ScreenU which is a screening to determine whether someone may be developing or have a prescription drug abuse problem.
-Whether or not this test shows concerning use of prescription drugs, invite your friend to schedule an appointment with ASU counseling services to discuss their concerns about prescription drug misuse and/or be seen at ASU counseling services to address their use of prescription drugs.
+If your friend is exhibiting signs and symptoms of prescription drug abuse, encourage them to schedule an appointment with ASU counseling services to discuss their concerns about prescription drug misuse and/or be seen at ASU counseling services to address their use of prescription drugs.

 Remember when a person is unconscious it is best to call for help, take action... you won't regret this decision.